KILTprotocol/docs/docs/develop/02_chain/04_fullnode.md

 import TabItem from '@theme/TabItem';

 We will guide you through the process of setting up and connecting to a KILT full node.
-In contrast [to a Collator](../../participate/01_staking/01_become_a_collator/03_setup_node.md), full nodes do not author blocks.
+In contrast [to a collator](../../participate/01_staking/01_become_a_collator/03_setup_node.md), full nodes do not author blocks.
 They act as a backend for websites and help to verify new blocks or validate extrinsics (e.g., coin transfers and other transactions) directly on the network without relying on a centralized infrastructure provider.

 ## Setup

 There are currently two different runtimes (i.e., two different parachain environments) that a KILT full node can be part of:

-- **Spiritnet**: the official public network, which contains only stable and thoroughly-tested features.
+- **Spiritnet**: the official public network, which contains only stable and thoroughly-tested features
 - **Peregrine**: the public test network whose runtime is as close to that of Spiritnet as possible.
-It can be used to test applications that use KILT before connecting them to the production Spiritnet chain, which requires tokens that have real monetary value.
+It can be used to test applications that use KILT before connecting them to the production Spiritnet chain, which requires tokens that have real monetary value

 Each runtime has its own benchmark measurements.

 :::info
 The remainder of this guide will focus on the official **Spiritnet**.
-Nevertheless, we recommend to try out the setup on our Peregrine testnet first.
+Nevertheless, we recommend trying out the setup on our Peregrine testnet first.
 Hence, at each step where it is applicable, we indicate what differs between the Peregrine and Spiritnet configuration for the full node to join either network.
 :::

 ### WASM Runtime Execution

-A KILT full node should use the `--execution=wasm` parameter for both the relaychain and parachain collation.
+A KILT full node should use the `--execution=wasm` parameter for both the Relay Chain and parachain collation.
 The alternative to WASM runtime execution is native runtime execution, which might be faster but can, in some cases, deviate from the WASM execution logic and result in a different state.
 When this happens, the full node will crash and will stop synchronizing with the network.
 Since the WASM runtime logic is part of the blockchain state itself and hence represents the single source of truth, all nodes should execute the WASM version of the runtime logic.